 Sear the beefless tips/mushrooms in a pan then remove until the end.
 Saute the onions, carrots and celery in the same pan as per my instructions, and add the garlic for the last 30 seconds.
 Then transfer them to the slow cooker.

-Stir in the flour then add everything else (adding the liquid gradually to work out lumps) and stir really well.
+Stir in the flour then add everything else (adding the liquid gradually to work out lumps) and stir well.
 Cover and cook on low heat for 6 to 7 hours or high heat for about 3-4 hours or until the potatoes are very tender.
-Remove the herb stalks and add the beeefless tips/mushrooms back in.
+Remove the herb stalks and add the beefless tips/mushrooms back in.
 Let them heat through for 10 minutes then serve.

 Saute the vegan beef, set aside then saute the onions, celery, carrots and garlic.
 DO NOT add the flour.
 Turn the Instant Pot off and add everything else except the flour.
 Give the bottom of the pot a good scrape with a metal spoon to get any burnt-on residue off, close the lid, seal the vent, and cook on manual/pressure cook, high power for 15 mins.
 NPR for 10 minutes then release what's left.
 Make a slurry with the flour and water, scoop out the fresh herb stalks and discard.
 Turn the Instant Pot to "sauté" and pour in the slurry, stirring constantly, then add the vegan beef.
 Give it a couple of minutes for the gravy to thicken then serve.